doctorandrewbrown/bridgendphysics/TESTING.md

 ## HTML
 Back to [README.md](https://github.com/doctorandrewbrown/bridgendphysics/blob/main/README.md) file.

-The live deployed site was validated at [w3.validator](https://validator.w3.org/#validate_by_uri) and the result is shown [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdoctorandrewbrown.github.io%2Fbridgendphysics%2F)
+HTML on the live deployed site was validated at [w3.validator](https://validator.w3.org/#validate_by_uri) and the result is shown [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdoctorandrewbrown.github.io%2Fbridgendphysics%2F)

 During development he HTML test tool flagged two instances of the h1 element in my code where one is recommended for a single article (ie the web page).
 This was corrected in the final code.
 A missing DOCTYPE tag was also flagged and this was added to comply with current practice.

 ## CSS
-I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate my CSS files.

-The live deployed site was validated at [w3.validator](https://validator.w3.org/#validate_by_uri) and the result is shown [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdoctorandrewbrown.github.io%2Fbridgendphysics%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate my CSS files on the live deployed site and the result is shown [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdoctorandrewbrown.github.io%2Fbridgendphysics%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Browser Compatibility